martin-gk/PHI/README.md

-# HPI - Human Plant Interface
+# PHI - Plant Human Interface

 Project for my bachelor thesis at FH JOANNEUM - Mobile Software Development

 ## Introduction

-The Human Plant Interface project aims to bring the user closer to his houseplants.
+The Plant Human Interface project aims to bring the user closer to his houseplants.
 With the help of low entry hardware components like Arduino and the IOT, I plan to enhance myself to be able to feel when my houseplants needs to be watered.

 ## Motivation